orospakr/looking-glass/README.md

 ### Building

 Warning!
-Before you continue, this app is fairly dangerous to leave on your phone until I implement the security features.
+Before you continue, know that this app is fairly dangerous to leave on your phone until I implement the security features.

 Build the project: